19 beauty splurges that are totally worth their price, according to experts | CNN Underscored

 Westman Atelier Vital Skin Foundation Stick ($68; sephora.com)

-“I love this multi-tasking foundation,” shares Coombs.
+“I love this multitasking foundation,” shares Coombs.
 “It’s super easy to apply and build — with a brush, sponge or your fingertips — and works great as a blemish and under-eye concealer.”

 This foundation stick from Westman Atelier is super luxurious — the container is heavy, the magnetic cap is amazing and the whole thing just feels expensive.
 Probably not enough reason to buy the product, but when paired with a high-quality foundation, it’s the cherry on top.

 “The silicone-free formula contains many skin-friendly ingredients to hydrate and soothe,” Coombs says.
 The result is a “luminous, natural finish” that falls in the medium coverage range.
-However it’s super buildable and great for targeting any troublesome spots.
+However, it’s super buildable and great for targeting any troublesome spots.

 La Mer The Lip Balm ($70; sephora.com and nordstrom.com)

 You’re probably thinking what we’re thinking — a lip balm that costs $70?
 That can’t be serious.
 But if you’re familiar with the luxury skin care brand La Mer, the price tag may come as less of a surprise.
-This mint-scented and velvety soft lip balm calms and conditions your lips, while supporting their natural moisture barrier and helping to protect against environmental damage.
+This mint-scented and velvety soft lip balm calms and conditions your lips while supporting their natural moisture barrier and helping to protect against environmental damage.

-It’s free of sulfates, parabens, and tons of other less than ideal ingredients, while boasting La Mer’s signature Miracle Broth — a formulation that aims to help restore your skin to its healthiest and most radiant form.
+It’s free of sulfates, parabens and tons of other less than ideal ingredients, and it boasts La Mer’s signature Miracle Broth — a formulation that aims to help restore your skin to its healthiest and most radiant form.

 Reviewers acknowledge the steep price tag but are convinced that despite the cost, it’s worth every penny.
 One person writes that they have “tried every form of lip moisturizer on the planet, and this blows everything else out of the water.”